Sildenafil: Medical uses

-Sexual dysfunction
+Erectile dysfunction

 The primary indication of sildenafil is treatment of erectile dysfunction (inability to sustain a satisfactory erection to complete sexual intercourse).
-Its use is now one of the standard treatments for erectile dysfunction, including for men with diabetes mellitus.
+Its use is now one of the standard treatments for erectile dysfunction, including for males with diabetes mellitus.

-Antidepressant-associated sexual dysfunction
+Antidepressant-associated erectile dysfunction

-Tentative evidence suggests that sildenafil may help men who experience antidepressant-induced erectile dysfunction.
+Tentative evidence suggests that sildenafil may help males who experience antidepressant-induced erectile dysfunction.

 Pulmonary hypertension

 While sildenafil improves some markers of disease in people with pulmonary arterial hypertension, it does not appear to affect the risk of death or serious side effects.

 Raynaud's phenomenon

 Sildenafil and other PDE5 inhibitors are used off-label to alleviate vasospasm and treat severe ischemia and ulcers in fingers and toes for people with secondary Raynaud's phenomenon; these drugs have moderate efficacy for reducing the frequency and duration of vasospastic episodes.
 As of 2016, their role more generally in Raynaud's was not clear.

+Altitude sickness

+Sildenafil has shown some potential for improving exercise performance at high altitudes.
+However, its overall efficacy is not clear.

 High-altitude pulmonary edema

-Sildenafil has been studied for high-altitude pulmonary edema, but its use is currently not recommended for that indication.
+Sildenafil has been studied for high-altitude pulmonary edema (HAPE), but its use is currently not recommended for that indication.